 There are varieties of water line materials and pipes that supply water.
-Large-diameter pipes supply water in the entire town, which are called distribution mains.
+Large-diameter pipes supply water for an entire town or city, which are called distribution mains.
 Typically taps for service lines are not permitted on distribution mains.
 The smaller branch water pipes supplying individual buildings are known as water service lines.
 Commonly used materials in water supply pipes include copper, ductile iron, and brass.
 Plastic pipes such as plasticized PVC (polyvinyl chloride), steel, or cast iron are not permitted as service line material in NYC.

 Factors to Consider Concerning Your Water Supply Line Installation

 Installation costs, in the form of labor, are the central part of the water supply project’s total costs.
-Labor costs due also vary depending on the choice of the pipe:
+Labor costs also vary depending on the choice of the pipe material:

 - Strength — The strength of a water pipe or line significantly impacts how long the service line will last.
 For instance, K copper is a malleable material, therefore it withstands ground settlement to a large degree.
 Typically there are bends at both points of the connection to create slack in the line itself.

 - Pipe weight — Lightweight pipes such as K copper can be handled faster and easier during installation than pipes with a heavy weight, such as brass or ductile iron.
-For instance, brass pipe have to specially cut and then threaded
+For instance, brass pipe has to be specially cut and then threaded

 - Easy assembling — It’s faster and easier to assemble pipes with push-on joints, as compared to mechanical joints.
 Flaring K copper and assembling the joints is easier still.